Realizing temporal graphs from fastest travel times: Hardness results for

-We give a reduction to a variant of \deltaExactLong\ where the period $\Delta$ is infinite (that is, there are no periods) and we allow $D$ to have infinity entries, meaning that the two respective vertices are not temporally connected.
+We give a reduction to a variant of \deltaExact\ where the period $\Delta$ is infinite (that is, the sought temporal graph is not periodic and the labeling function $\lambda : E\rightarrow \mathbb{N}$ maps to the natural numbers) and we allow $D$ to have infinity entries, meaning that the two respective vertices are not temporally connected.
+Note that, given the matrix $D$, we can easily compute the underlying graph $G$, as follows.
+Two vertices $v,v'$ are adjacent in $G$ if and only if $D_{v,v'}=1$, as having an edge between $v$ and $v'$ is the only way that there exists a temporal path from $v$ to $v'$ with duration 1.
+For simplicity of the presentation of the reduction, we describe the underlying graph $G$ (which directly implies the entries of $D$ where $D_{v,v'}=1$) and then we provide the remaining entries of $D$.
 At the end of the proof we show how to obtain the result for a finite $\Delta$ and a matrix $D$ of durations of fastest paths, that only has finite entries.

-Given an instance $H$ of \textsc{Multicolored Clique}, we construct an instance $D$ of \deltaExactLong\ (with infinity entries and no periods) as follows.
-To ease the presentation, we first describe the underlying graph $G$ that is implicitly defined by the entries $D_{v,v'}=1$, that is, the pairs of vertices $v,v'$ that should be connected by a temporal path of duration one, meaning that there needs to be an edge connecting the two vertices.
-Afterwards, we describe the remaining entries of $D$.
-We will construct $G$ using several gadgets.
+In the following, we give an informal description of the main ideas of the reduction.
+The construction uses several gadgets, where the main ones are an ``edge selection gadget'' and a ``verification gadget''.

+Every \emph{edge selection gadget} is associated with a color combination $i,j$ in the \textsc{Multicolored Clique} instance, and its main purpose is to ``select'' an edge connecting a vertex from color $i$ with a vertex from color $j$.
+Roughly speaking, the edge selection gadget consists of $m$ paths, one for every edge in $F_{i,j}$ (see \cref{fig:hardness1} for reference).
+The distance matrix $D$ will enforce that the labels on those paths effectively order them temporally, that is, in particular, the labels on one of the paths will be smaller than the labels on all other paths.
+The edge corresponding to this path is selected.

+We have a \emph{verification gadget} for every color $i$.
+They interact with the edge selection gadgets as follows.
+The verification gadget for color $i$ is connected to all edge selection gadgets that involve color $i$.
+More specifically, this is connected to every path corresponding to an edge at a position in the path that encodes the endpoint of color $i$ of that edge (again, see \cref{fig:hardness1} for reference).
+Intuitively, the distances in the verification gadget are only realizable if the selected edges all have the same endpoint of color $i$.
+Hence, the distances of all verification gadgets can be realized if and only if the selected edges form a clique.

+Furthermore, we use an \emph{alignment gadget} which, intuitively, ensures that the labelings of all gadgets use the same range of time labels.
+Finally, we use \emph{connector gadgets} which create shortcuts between all vertex pairs that are irrelevant for the functionality of the other gadgets.
+This allows us to easily fill in the distance matrix with the corresponding values.
+We ensure that all our gadgets have a constant feedback vertex number, hence the overall feedback vertex number is quadratic in the number of colors of the \textsc{Multicolored Clique} instance and we get the parameterized hardness result.

+In the following, for every gadget, we first give a formal description of the underlying graph of this gadget (\ie not the complete distance sub-matrix of the gadget).
+Afterwards, we define the corresponding entries in the distance matrix $D$.